nllz/IRTF-HRPC/draft-glossary.md

 Robust
 : The resistance of protocols and their implementations to errors, and to involuntary, legal or malicious attempts to disrupt its mode of operations.

+The combination of reliability, resilience, anonymity and authenticity is what makes up security on the Internet

+	     ( Reliability  )
+security =  (  Resilience    )
+  	    (  Integrity     )
+	    (  Authenticity  )
+	     ( Anonymity    )

-The combination of content agnosticism, connectivity, security, and privacy (as defined in {{RFC6973}} are the technical principles that underlay freedom of expression on the Internet.
+The combination of content agnosticism, connectivity, security, privacy (as defined in {{RFC6973}}, and open standards are the technical principles that underlay freedom of expression on the Internet.